hortonworks-gallery/ambari-zeppelin-service/README.md

   - No support for secured (kerborized) clusters

 ##### Testing:
-  - These steps were tested on HDP 2.3 cluster installed via Ambari 2.1 and latest HDP 2.3 sandbox using both Spark 1.4.1 and 1.3.1
+  - These steps were tested on:
+    - HDP 2.3 cluster installed via Ambari 2.1 with both Spark 1.4.1 and 1.3.1
+    - Latest HDP 2.3 sandbox using with both Spark 1.4.1 and 1.3.1

 ##### Videos (from HDP 2.2.4.2):
   - [How to setup zeppelin service](https://www.dropbox.com/s/9s122qbjilw5d2u/zeppelin-1-setup.mp4?dl=0)